PlatosTwin/bayes_ab/README.md

 ## Roadmap

-Test classes to add:

-- `ExponentialDataTest`

-Other improvements:
+Improvements in the pipeline:

+- Implement "sample size"/reverse posterior calculation
-- Updated Jupyter examples folder
+- Update Jupyter examples folder
 - Validate `NormalDataTest`, `DeltaLognormalDataTest`, and `DiscreteDataTest`
-- Updates to `NormalDataTest`, `DeltaLognormalDataTest`, and `DiscreteDataTest`
+- Improve `NormalDataTest`, `DeltaLognormalDataTest`, and `DiscreteDataTest`
     - Add test continuation assessment (decision, confidence, bounds)
     - Create formatted output
     - Add plotting for posteriors and differences from control
 - Implement Markov Chain Monte Carlo in place of Monte Carlo
-- Plot evolutions of posteriors with time
+- Create a method to easily plot evolutions of posteriors and evaluation metrics with time

 ## References and related works